InnerSourceCommons/innersourcecommons.org/content/community/_index.md

     <div class="row align-items-center">
       <div class="col-md-6 order-2 order-md-1">
         <p class="section-title h2">Patterns Working Group</p>
         <p>The Patterns Working Group is creating a book with InnerSource Patterns - best practices codified in a specific format easy to understand and reuse.
 The Patterns group hold regular working hours, but most of the work is done asynchronously on GitHub.
-Join the innersource-patterns group to get started.
+Join the #innersource-patterns slack channel to get started.
         </p>
         <a href="/slack" class="btn btn-primary btn-sm text-lowercase"><img src="/images/slack.png" class="pr-1"/> innersource-patterns</a>
       </div>